 A solid plan sets the metrics, milestones, and success markers you need to make smart calls during execution.
 Without a plan, there’s no baseline against which to measure progress.

 Planning defines what ‘good’ looks like, allowing leaders to objectively assess if a project is healthy or at risk.
 Clear performance measures enable better resource decisions and help organizations avoid missing critical targets.
-This enables stakeholders to make evidence-based decisions about resource reallocation or scope adjustments rather than relying on gut feelings.
+Further, stakeholders can make evidence-based decisions about resource reallocation or scope adjustments rather than relying on gut feelings.

 Scale operations without chaos